 Group 6 of the International Baccalaureate Diploma Programme includes the following subjects: dance, music, film, theatre, and visual arts.
 These subjects allow a high degree of adaptability to different cultural contexts.
 The emphasis is on creativity in the context of disciplined, practical research into the relevant genres.
 In addition, each subject is designed to foster critical, reflective and informed practice, help students understand the dynamic and changing nature of the arts, explore the diversity of art across time, place and culture, and express themselves with confidence and competence.
-(Bosshardt & Reiman, 2014, p.
-45)

-San Francisco Unified School District, CA
+C. San Francisco Unified School District, CA